 While there are opportunities for instruction to engage in professional development on DEIA strategies to engage in the classroom setting, there are limited, targeted professional development that addresses specific strategies to support Latinx students.
 Professional development opportunities such as Faculty Learning Online Community (FLOC) and Data and Equity Coaching Communities (DECC), do highlight both research on DI for Latinx students, and strategies to remove barriers to success for Latinx students.
 There are siloed efforts to review data for specific DI groups, and the information is not shared broadly.
 Data should be analyzed intentionally based on our newly developed Academic and Career Pathways (ACP) to determine how to better engage and support our Latinx students.
 This will also allow us to help identify student needs and connect them to resources available on campus.
 In addition, our materials, curriculum offered, and programming do not adequately reflect our Latinx students' history, experiences, and culture.
 Although some faculty may highlight the voices and experiences of Latinx students in the curriculum, it is limited.
 Although Hispanic Heritage Month programming occurs on campus, there is a lack of purposeful gatherings prior to these events to raise awareness for the entire campus, and a lack of connection to the classroom.
+Celebration, awareness should not be limited to programming for specific heritage and history months, but should occur throughout the year.
 Additionally, Miramar does not have a Puente program, which can be a critical resource to students in their success on campus.
 The Puente program allows Latinx students to see themselves reflected in their curriculum and pedagogy which creates a foundation for academic and student success.